speedyplane2247/ShrekBot/README.md

 ShrekBot was made this year as a fun hobby, but has grown into a large well featured bot! :smiley:

 Not currently being maintained, submit a PR with extra features if you want to! :+1:

+# Hosting
+Le cool speedyplane is currently hosting this (with permission from Alex)

+nothing has changed, I'm stilling using their API key. this branch has some small informational updates, to help people complaining about performance or other things